-This technology integrates photomosaicing techniques and an environmental sensor suite onto an underwater remotely operated vehicle (ROV) that navigates with high Global Positioning System (GPS) accuracy while interrogating a vertical surface.
-The proposed work leverages several capabilities previously funded by a variety of sponsors:
+ABES integrates photomosaicking techniques and an environmental suite onto an underwater Remotely Operated Vehicle (ROV) that navigates with high Global Positioning System accuracy while interrogating vertical surfaces and seafloor areas.
+This work leverages several capabilities previously funded by a variety of sponsors: